 - Please read this entire section before registering for licensure exams. -

 Educational Testing Service (ETS) is the company that offers the standardized exams required in Kansas.
-Register for Exams; be sure to pick "Kansas" as your state.
-Registration takes 45 minutes and patience.
-The ETS registration will ask you to provide "score recipients": 6871 is the code for the School of Education at the University of Kansas.
-Please include your full social security number on the ETS registration, which will help us to match your score with your KU records.
+Be sure to pick "Kansas" as your state.
+Registration can take up to 45 minutes.
+ETS will ask you to provide "score recipients": 6871 is the code for the School of Education at the University of Kansas.
+Please include your full social security number on the registration, which will help us to match your score with your KU records.

 If you have trouble registering with ETS, contact KU Testing Service at 785-864-2768, 2150 Watkins Health Center.

-Exam requirements for Initial Teacher Preparation Programs
+Exam Requirements for Initial Teacher Preparation Programs